DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/introduction-to-banded-reports.md

 ## <a name="managingreportbands"></a>Manage Report Bands
 ### Expand or Collapse Bands in the Report Designer

-Click the arrow button on a band's title to collapse or expand the band.
+Click the arrow button on a band's title to collapse or expand that band.

 ![eurd-win-report-bands-collapsing](../../../images/eurd-win-report-bands-collapsing.png)